 The complete EIN for ... permits the Service to determine the full name of that partnership, but the partial EIN for ... does not.
 Once the ... partnership is identified by querying its EIN, it is possible to extrapolate that the ... partnership may also have been abbreviated and from there to discover that the EIN provided matches that unabbreviated partnership's EIN once the missing "..." is inserted after the dash.
 [And in a footnote: "Excluding any check digits in an EIN, the missing digit could be any integer between 0 and 9 and in any of the seven positions after the dash.
 That results in seventy possible EINs that the partial EIN could match.
-It is not reasonable to expect the Service to look up seventy EINs to find the one that matches the ... partnership, rather than the partnership actually described by Donor."]
+It is not reasonable to expect the Service to look up seventy EINs to find the one that matches the ... partnership, particularly because even when the correct EIN is identified, it matches the ... unabbreviated partnership, rather than the partnership actually described by Donor."]
 Donor's ... gift tax return and the statement attached to that return may have described the ... partnership, but he failed to adequately describe the ... partnership.
 The Code requires a disclosure adequate to apprise the Secretary of the nature of the gift, I.R.C. § 6501(c)(9), but the abbreviated name and botched EIN failed to do so for the ... partnership interests.